 Attend elf school together in Iceland

 [Chortles in Huldufólk.]
-Iceland was one of the first countries to encourage vaccinated Americans to come hither, and honestly, heading to Reykjavík for a long-weekend jaunt if you live on the East Coast isn’t that crazy or (comparatively) expensive; there are a bunch of round-trip flights from NYC in February for about $500.
-We have an entire guide of what to do in Iceland, from staying at the best Airbnbs, like this Reykjavik cabin sitting right under the Northern Lights…
+Honestly, heading to Reykjavík for a long-weekend jaunt if you live on the East Coast isn’t that crazy or (comparatively) expensive if you want to feel like you’re on another planet; there are a bunch of round-trip flights from NYC in February for under $900, which is way cheaper than visiting space with Virgin Galactic.
+We also have an entire guide of what to do in Iceland, from staying at the best Airbnbs, like this Reykjavik cabin sitting right under the Northern Lights…

 … to attending the Elf School, which is a real thing that exists.
 Sign your partner and yourself up for a crash course, and learn about the importance of elf folklore and influence on Icelandic culture.
-“It felt more like a casual evening with grandpa than just a tour,” writes one diploma-holder.
+“It felt more like a casual evening with grandpa than just a tour,” writes one diploma-holder; “[the] teacher Magnus […] made the class such a wonderful experience,” writes another, “Totally recommend this for anyone travelling to Iceland.”

 Learn more about Elf School on Tripadvisor